Configuration and Setup¶

 If the vehicle aggressively responds to changes in wind direction when traveling upwind either the wind vane direction filter frequency can be reduced or the maximum straight line rate reduced.
 Note that reducing the filter frequency will also slow the response of the sails.

 The heel angle controller can be setup in two ways.
-A low I term can be used with a low max heel angle.
+A low I term (ATC_SAIL_I) can be used with a low max heel angle.
 In this case the controller will never hold at the max heel angle but will progressively sheet out as heel is increased.
-Alternatively the heel angle can be set at the actual maximum desired heel and then higher gains used to more aggressively let the sails out.
+Alternatively the heel angle (SAIL_HEEL_MAX) can be set at the actual maximum desired heel and then higher gains used to more aggressively let the sails out.
 In this case larger I and I max values should be used.
 Unlike the P and I terms the D term is always active however due to the slow response of typical sail winch servos it is unlikely to prove useful, vehicles with faster servos may benefit from a small amount of D gain.